armin-m-garcia/redisproxy/readme.md

-# Redis Cache
+# Redis Proxy
-The Redis Cache is a simple implementation of an in-memory cache backed by a Redis instance service.
-In addition, the Redis Cache provides a server that understands the Resp protocol and simply redirects the call to the actual Redis instance.
+The Redis Proxy is a simple implementation of an in-memory cache backed by a Redis instance service.
+In addition, the Redis Proxy provides a server that understands the Resp protocol and simply redirects the call to the actual Redis instance.

 # Architecture